dingausmwald/circle-sensor-card/README.md

 Custom component for lovelace which can be used as a card or an element on a picture-elements card.

+This is a mod, created wit ai.
+All credits to the original creator.
+I spent a night with claude sonet and fixed the bugs and added alot of features you and i wanted.
+Complete example at the bottom

 ![Circle Sensor Examples](circle-sensor.png)

 **Note: When including this file in your `ui-lovelace.yaml` you must use `type: module`**